RainVaporeon/MobKillTrackerV2/README.md

 Everything's automated, timer starts when a totem placement is detected; stops when exactly 5 minutes has passed (due to totem expiration message will not always appear)

 ## Commands
 Normal command is /mkt.
-Here are the available commands:
+Here are the available commands (More in the mod!):
 - start [time]: Starts logging for a specified amount of time, default 30s.
 - stop: Terminates current logging and dump summary
 - advanced: Shows detailed info (Item/ingredient rates)